 To quickly check your project limits, hit the “Limits” button and you’ll see how many limits you have remaining.

 The number of projects that you are allowed to have at once depends solely on the type of subscription you have with SEMrush.
 Each subscription level (PRO, GURU, and BUSINESS) has its own project limits which you can find listed on our Prices page.
 To add limits to your account, go to your subscription info page in the profile menu and request the limits you want.
 One of our Account Executives will get back to you shortly with more information.

 If you want to delete a project, share a project, or change the name of a project, use the buttons to the right of the project in your dashboard.

-PLEASE NOTE: If you delete a project, you are deleting the entire project.
-For example, if you try to delete a Site Audit project, you will be deleting the entire project, including any other tools you have enabled for this project.
-Projects cannot be recovered once deleted so please be careful with using this option.
+PLEASE NOTE: When you delete a project, you are deleting all of the tools set up in the project.
+For example, if you want to delete a Site Audit campaign, you will also be deleting the Position Tracking campaign, Social Media Tracker, Backlinks Audit, etc of that are in the same project.
+Projects cannot be recovered once deleted so please be careful when deleting a project.

 Sharing projects allow users to share their projects with other users.
 You can choose to provide read-only access or editing access to any given user.
 This makes the collaboration process easy and transparent to your team members.

 It’s important to note that sharing edit access is available to all paid users but read-only is only available to business and enterprise level accounts.